ChristianGroselle/flea-market-finds/README.md

 I want to be able to sell gently used or old products I want to be able to chrage to customer
-I wamt to be able to send the product to my customer
+I wamt to be able to send the product to my customer As a Customer
+I want to see all products by buyer
+I want to see find by keywords
 ```

 ## Acceptance Criteria